gravitational/teleport/docs/4.3/aws_oss_guide.md

     - Target group will point to your instance - point to HTTP on `3080/tcp`
     - Create a http health check, pointing to the [diagnostic endpoint](metrics_logs_reference.md).

-        - The default port is `3000` but if using the community image use port `3434` as outline in [Teleport AWS Proxy Service](https://github.com/gravitational/teleport/blob/master/assets/aws/files/system/teleport-proxy.service#L16).
+        - The default port is `3000` but if using the community image, use port `3434` as outlined in [Teleport AWS Proxy Service](https://github.com/gravitational/teleport/blob/master/assets/aws/files/system/teleport-proxy.service#L16).
         - The healthcheck path should be set to `/readyz`.

     - Create a DNS record for `teleport.acmeinc.com`